 An initial report by the NTSB indicated that approximately 6 seconds before the accident, an engineer made a comment about the train traveling at a high speed.
 It also seemed to indicate that the engineer may have applied the brakes, but not the emergency brake.
 It is unknown why the engineers allowed the train to approach the curve at the high rate of speed without slowing the train down.

 An article by the Seattle Times reported that Amtrak crew members had apparently demonstrated worries about the training on the new route.
 It is unknown whether those worries included fear of a derailment or a lack of proper training.

 This was not Amtrak’s first recent mass casualty derailment.
 In 2015, a passenger train in Philadelphia derailed, killing 8 people and injuring over 200.
 The cause of that crash?
 A train going through a curve at twice the intended speed, in an eerily similar fashion to 2017’s accident.

 There are certainly many lawsuits in Amtrak’s future.
 What some people might not know is that Amtrak’s liability is capped at $295 million… and while that might sound like a lot of money, it’s not when you take into account how many people sustained injuries, lost loved ones, or experienced massive property damages.
 It’s important to speak to an attorney quickly regarding your options if you, or a loved one was involved in this tragic accident.
-Lexton Law has over 40 years of experience assisting victims with train related incidents, including a recent high figure settlement for a victim involved in a derailment.
+Lexton Law has knowledge of assisting victims with train related incidents.

 “Sadly, there are no words that can comfort all family members and friends affected by this tragic accident,” said the attorneys from Lexton Law.
 “Our thoughts and prayers are with all those involved.”